u8array/ZPLab/README.md

 Issues and pull requests are welcome.

-If you find a ZPL file that imports incorrectly, attaching the `.zpl` file to the issue is the most useful thing you can do.
+If a ZPL file imports incorrectly, attach it to the issue and describe the expected result.

 ---